CodeAhmed/MyTeamOfAgents/README.md

 - Orchestrate automations across your **Mac** and **Raspberry Pi 4**.
 - Serve as a **learning lab** for AI engineering, infra-as-code, and multi-agent workflows.

+> Designed by a .NET/Azure dev moving into AI engineering, with a strong focus on reproducible infra, clear docs, and gradual automation.
 ---
 ## Core Ideas